-A Number 2 Timeline
+A Baby Poop Timeline

-The First Poop
+The First Baby Poop

-The Next Several Hundred Poops
+The Next Several Hundred Baby Poops

-Life After Solids
+Green Baby Poop and Life After Solids

-Don’t be surprised if these poops start getting even more colorful.
+But don’t be surprised if these poops start getting even more colorful.
 Babies don’t have super long digestive tracts, so the transit time of what goes in their face is pretty short.
 You might see things show up fairly intact.
 Orange carrots.
 Green peas.
 Don’t be alarmed, unless there are purple horseshoes for no apparent reason.

-Sadly, this is when smell starts really becoming a factor.
+Sadly, this is when the smell starts really becoming a factor.
 You know your little nugget is growing up when their own little nuggets start smelling like the men’s restroom after your senior VP takes some time in the stall with the latest issue of the Wall Street Journal.

 - White Poop: Your kid could be having trouble producing bile, or have an infection.